XsoratoX/COP/README.md

 I will show simple program using COP.
 This program is written in Java.
 The program express the automatic air conditioner system, which changes heater and cooler functions according to temperature.
 The automatic air conditioner system architecture is shown below.
-Heater and Cooler classes are layers.
-Activator is layer activation.
-This system's context is temperature.
+Heater and Cooler classes are layers, which are painted yellow.
+Activator is layer activation, which is painted red.
+This system's context, which is painted green, is temperature.
 Decision class is to decide whether switching heater, cooler, off.
 Activator actual changes functions of air conditioner.

 ![Automatic air conditioner system architecture](https://github.com/XsoratoX/COP/blob/COP/main/figure/air_conditioner.png)